NicholasHusin/speedy-sql/_problems/retiring_teacher.md

         - Teacher (name, age, department)

     Coincidentally, all the "Mathematics" teachers are retiring this year.
-    As such, you need to delete all the teachers belonging to "Mathetmatics" department.
+    As such, you need to delete all the teachers belonging to "Mathematics" department.

     After deleting, query all the data from the Teacher table to verify that your deletion works.